-Photo by Angela Davocol
+Photo by Angela Davocol/The LANCE.

-In an online interview with The LANCE, Louis Jay Bisco, the outgoing President of the student council explained that the Executive Committee along with the Senate saw the importance of having competitive leaders in the future.
+In an interview with The LANCE, Louis Jay Bisco, the outgoing President of the student council explained that the Executive Committee along with the Senate saw the importance of having competitive leaders in the future.

-According to Bisco, the primary purpose why they decided to improve the standards and submitted a resolution is to look for candidates who are completely qualified and efficient enough to vie for each post.
+According to Bisco, the primary purpose of why they decided to improve the standards and submitted a resolution is to look for candidates who are completely qualified and efficient enough to vie for each post.

 “The students should be committed enough to perform well in class, and at the same time, lead the student body for what could be, a more challenging year,” Bisco declared.

 He also said that the LSC and OSWD are confident that the candidates should be well trained, willing and capable to provide changes and developments as part of the Colegio’s highest student organization.

 “With their experiences in the Colegio for this academic year, they already have the gist of what to expect, improve, or raise as a concern for the welfare of the student body,” Bisco professed.

 However, John Patrick Bacolod, the Senate President of the organization, justified that those qualifications are the same from the

 previous Letran Student Council Constitution except for two qualifications.

 “First is the residency period of the candidate, which previously requires a minimum residency of two years of stay in the Colegio.
 It is changed to provide at least one year of residency upon taking office to the candidates who are still first year students as of the current election,” Bacolod revealed.